 Read more about care of your broken wrist while in a cast.

 After your cast is removed, you may find your wrist is stiff, your skin dry or your hand swollen.
 It may take 4 months to 1 year to regain full use of your hand and wrist.
 Your recovery will be helped by using your hand as normally as possible for everyday activities and by doing any exercises your doctor recommends.

 Read more about caring for your wrist following removal of your cast.

 The following links provide further information about broken wrist.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Care of your wrist & hand following a fracture HealthInfo Canterbury, NZ
+Care of your wrist and hand following a fracture HealthInfo Canterbury, NZ

-Exercises of your arm & hand while in a cast HealthInfo Canterbury, NZ
+Exercises of your arm and hand while in a cast HealthInfo Canterbury, NZ

 Distal radius fractures (broken wrist) OrthoInfo, US